Muhammad-Junaid-Ahmad/DECAF-compiler/README.md

 The simplified grammar and its Parse Table are placed in the "/grammar&parseTable" folder
 You can have a look how grammar is converted into the Parse Table.
 The Parse Table will also include some symbols ^A(digit).
 This is an Action symbol that is needed for generating the 3 Address code.

+PS did not implemented machine code generation and optimization. :)